oznogon/gattaibushido-public/rules/06_appendices.md

 **Crisis Level:** the current place on the Crisis Path that the game has advanced to, through the revelation of Omens
 **Drive Action:** one of the core actions that advance the flow of a Throwdown
 **Fan Club:** a Team Resource that helps them recover Harmony
-**Fusion/Fuze:** a mechanic that lets two or more Pilots act as one enhanced unit
 **Gambit:** a quick mechanic for resolution of minor conflicts
 **Harmony:** a seven-point scale representing the strength of your team's spirit
 **Locations:** a place in the game where events happen, with mechanics that modify those events